Book Club Recap: Beautiful World, Where Are You by Sally Rooney

 And yet, and yet, and yet…

 So many things in Rooney’s book go against everything we know about writing.
-We felt frustrated reading this book, annoyed by the info-dumps, by philosophical soap-box ramblings that don’t add to the story, by the lack of narrative drive, by the characters who left us frustrated beyond belief with their unnecessary dramas.
+We felt frustrated reading this book, what with the info-dumps, philosophical discourse that doesn’t necessarily add to the story, by the lack of narrative drive, by the characters who left us frustrated with unnecessary dramas.
 Don’t even get me started on the chapter-long paragraph and sex scenes that seemed to be there for the sake of themselves (the only sex scene that actually moved the story forward was the phone-sex scene between Eileen and Simon)… and yet we read on.

 When asked, most of our members would have finished this book despite all these issues, and even if it hadn’t been picked for our book club.